fleetdm/fleet/articles/tales-from-fleet-security-securing-bank-accounts-from-business-email-compromise.md

 If you think you can't fall victim to these emails, you probably have not received one that was sufficiently well-targeted and delivered at precisely the right time.

 As defenders, we often say that while we must always be perfect, attackers only need to succeed once.
 As [Joe Slowik](https://www.dragos.com/blog/industry-news/the-myth-of-the-adversary-advantage/) explained in this excellent blog post a couple of years ago, that is seldom true.
-As defenders, we have the high ground, but we often fail to leverage it.
+We defenders have the high ground, but we often fail to leverage it.

 Since we know the attackers are looking for money, instead of trying to train people to be perfect at spotting scams, which is impossible, let's secure the cash!